Friday, August 23, 2019

 The Zafara used her powerful hind legs to spring out of the way, but the girl was slower to react and Hyren caught her wrist, yanking her into the air as she tried to pry away his thick fingers.

-Hyren spun around, expecting to see a Zafara foot headed for his face.
-Instead, the creature was on the far end of the cavern, dancing near the entrance to a tunnel.
+Hyren spun around.
+On the far end of the cavern, the Zafara danced near the entrance to a tunnel.
 “Can’t catch me!” she said, hopping from one foot to another as she dangled the lantern in front of her.

 The commander slung the girl over his shoulder and sprinted after the Zafara.
-“Come back here!” he yelled into the darkness, frustrated that the thing wasn’t idiotic enough to try to face him head-on.
+“Come back here!” he yelled into the darkness.
 He knew he could have just taken the girl and left the Zafara, but after the Sakhmet debacle, Hyren found himself a little paranoid about any further perceived failures.
 It would be utterly embarrassing if he let a civilian slip away from him.

 “You leave her alone!” the owner said.
-She twisted around in Hyren’s grip, bringing her knee up and ramming it into the visor of his helmet with unexpected fierceness.
+She twisted around in Hyren’s grip, bringing her knee up and ramming it into the visor of his helmet.

 The mutant Grundo staggered backward, dazed by the pain.
 He tried to catch himself on what he thought was a wall, and instead fell back even further into darkness, losing balance completely.
-Instinctively he curled his back to tuck into a roll, but the hall suddenly lit with orange and he stumbled over something.
+He pulled the human to his chest to prevent her getting injured and prepared to roll, but the hall lit with orange and he stumbled over something.

 “Hah!” the Zafara yelled.
 “I’ve got—“